Graph the following rational function by finding horizontal or ve... | Channels for Pearson+

 Graphing Rational Functions - Online Tutor, Practice Problems & Exam Prep

-Graph the following rational function by finding horizontal or vertical or slant asymptote(if there are any) f(x) = (x-4)/(x+1)
+Graph the following rational function by finding horizontal or vertical or slant asymptote(if there are any) f(x) = x2/(x-16)

-Graph the following rational function by finding horizontal or vertical or slant asymptote(if there are any) f(x) = (x-4)/(x+1)
+Graph the following rational function by finding horizontal or vertical or slant asymptote(if there are any) f(x) = x2/(x-16)